aiman-al-masoud/deixiscript/src/core/README.md

   theme-rheme style on separate sentences joined with pronouns
 - should GeneralizedSimpleFormula become compound? (ie:accept other formulas as args?)
+- limit deictic dict because a thing that was mentioned too much in the past may be mistakenly be thought of as the current referent

 ## Limitations
 - no context sentitivity